RyoHaradaps/Attendance-Management-Using-Face-Recognition/README.md

 - Integration with gate pass or HR systems

 - Better UI styling with modern frameworks (e.g., PyQt or web-based frontend)

+## 📄 License
+Open-source for educational and research use.
+Give credit if reused or forked.
+Built with ❤️